In today’s post I want to address the 3 questions I get asked the most. They are:

 If you are comfortable with the basics and want to learn more about perfumery for skincare and body products (rather than a perfumers alcohol based edt) then try this Masterclass HERE

-If you absolutely know that perfumery is for you and you want an in depth programme with my help then join the Online Course with the Facebook group coaching HERE or for an in depth live course then the 5 day Art and Technology of Perfumery is a bit like an intensive driving lessons course for perfumery!
+If you absolutely know that perfumery is for you and you want an in depth programme with my help then join the Online Course with the Facebook group coaching HERE or for an in depth live course then the 3 day Artisan Perfumery Immersion is a bit like an intensive driving lessons course for perfumery!

 Remember making great perfume comes with practice so the most important piece of advice is roll up your sleeves and get creating!